 QueryTracker is free because it needs to be free.

-Besides tracking the status of your query letter, QueryTracker also collects data about each query and provides statistics on a per agent basis.
-For these statistics to be as valuable as possible there must be a lot of data, which requires a lot of users, and free means more users.
+Besides tracking the status of your query letter, QueryTracker also collects data about each query and provides statistics on a per-agent basis.
+For these statistics to be as accurate as possible there must be a lot of data, which requires a lot of users, and free means more users.

 Some people may feel that this goes against my previous statement that QueryTracker should be free.
 The bulk of it is free, and a user can get a lot of value out of the free portion.

 In the early days of QueryTracker, I asked users to donate to the QT fund.
 Some did, and some did more than once.
 But it didn't seem fair that those who donated were receiving the exact same services as those who did not donate.
 I wanted some way to thank and reward those users who were kind enough to donate, and the only thing I could offer was more features.